ardeora-cmu/lab9-MapReduceAndSpark/README_Jumbo2.md

 Note too that we have provided a short linux tutorial.
 See Canvas and look for LinuxTutorial.mp4.

 1. Log in to the Hadoop cluster by using SSH to connect.
-Note: the ID "mm6" is my ID.
-You need to change "mm6" to your ID.

 ```
 ssh -l mm6 jumbo2.heinz.cmu.local
 ```

 Note: If this ssh fails, it may be a problem with your DNS configuration.
-Use an IP address instead of the name jumbo2.heinz.cmu.local.
+Use an IP address instead of the name.
 Ask a colleague to ping the name (jumbo2.heinz.cmu.local) to see the IP address.

 On a MAC, if you receive the error message
 "No Matching Host Key Type Found" then try the following (replace mm6 with your own ID):
 ```
-ssh -oHostKeyAlgorithms=+ssh-rsa mm6@jumbo2.heinz.cmu.local
+ssh -oHostKeyAlgorithms=+ssh-rsa mm6@172.19.10.29
 ```

 You must change your password now.
 Use the "passwd" command.
 PLEASE remember this new password.
-Again, your initial password is provided in class.

 Your password requires a capital letter, a number and one of the following characters: !@#$%^&*()_-+=.